datenstrom/yellow-newtheme/README.md

 [Download ZIP file](https://github.com/datenstrom/yellow-newtheme/archive/refs/heads/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-## How to make a theme
+## How to make an extension

 Click on `Use this template` at the top of the page.
 This will create a new repository on GitHub.
 Edit the README file in your repository.
 Go to "How to install an extension" and replace the download link with the download link of your repository.
-Go to "How to make a theme" and remove this section from your repository.
-Now you can experiment with your new theme.
-[Learn more about extensions](https://github.com/annaesvensson/yellow-update).
+Now you can experiment with your new extension.
+[Learn more about making extensions](https://github.com/annaesvensson/yellow-publish).

 ## How to customise a theme